How Does Renting a Dumpster Work?

 What’s Included in the Price?

-A few essentials should be covered by your flat rate.
-This covers both the timely delivery of the dumpster to your site and the dumpster pickup after you’re finished.
+Your flat rate should cover a few essentials.
+This rate includes both the timely delivery of the dumpster to your site and the pickup after you finish your work.
 Additionally, it covers taxes and disposal fees up to a predetermined weight limit.

 How Does Renting a Dumpster Work With Ordering?